 The Root Canal Procedure

-Dr. Chau of Joshua Family Dentistry numbs the tooth receiving the root canal and the tissue surrounding it with anesthesia.
+Dr. Patton of Joshua Family Dentistry numbs the tooth receiving the root canal and the tissue surrounding it with anesthesia.
 It will take longer for the numbing effect to kick in if your tissues are acutely inflamed.
-However, Dr. Chau will ensure that the area is numb before continuing with the root canal.
+However, Dr. Patton will ensure that the area is numb before continuing with the root canal.
 The next step is to place a thin sheet of vinyl or rubber called a dental dam over the affected tooth and those surrounding it.
-Dr. Chau completes the procedure through a small hole in the dental dam.
+Dr. Patton completes the procedure through a small hole in the dental dam.
 This protects your newly treated tooth from contamination due to the bacteria present in your saliva.

-At this point, Dr. Chau drills a small hole through the biting surface of the treated tooth.
+At this point, Dr. Patton drills a small hole through the biting surface of the treated tooth.
 He removes the diseased tissue with an instrument designed specifically for this purpose.
 Next, he cleans and disinfects the tooth and covers it with a crown.
 This prevents further infection and gives you the full strength of your normal bite.
 Our staff will provide you with detailed information on pain relief and any restrictions you should follow after your root canal.
 While some people think that root canals cause pain, the reality is that they prevent worse pain and possible extraction of the tooth in the future.